-□ Add or remove drugs from the Drug List.
+- □ Add or remove drugs from the Drug List.
 New drugs become available, including new generic drugs.
 Perhaps the government has given approval to a new use for an existing drug.
 Sometimes, a drug gets recalled and we decide not to cover it.
-Or we might remove a drug from the list because it has been found to be ineffective.

-- □ Move a drug to a higher or lower cost-sharing tier. - □ Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter).

-$\hfill\square$ Replace a brand name drug with a generic drug.
+Or we might remove a drug from the list because it has been found to be ineffective. - □ Add or remove a restriction on coverage for a drug (for more information about restrictions to coverage, see Section 4 in this chapter). - □ Replace a brand name drug with a generic drug.